The press sometimes say some lovely things about me, here’s a few!

 Another 2012 Edinburgh interview, this time with The Skinny… click here

 I’m Jim Smallman.
 I’m a stand-up comedian.
-I’ve won awards for it and everything.

 I’ve been performing since 2005 and I’ve been all over the world swearing at people and being daft for money.
 You can usually find me performing all over the country (and beyond) pretty much every night of the week.
 I work for all the major clubs and promoters in the UK, and if you want to find out where I’m performing next then feel free to check out my upcoming gigs page.